Mai-Hegazy/NurserySystem/README.md

 - **Other Tools**:
   - Git for version control
   - VS Code for development
-  - QLite Database for local data storage
+  - SQLite Database for local data storage

 ## 🚀 Getting Started